indrusiak/ft8-lora/README.md

 ## Using it

-1. Flash (see below), power up.
+1. Flash (see below, or download prebuilt binary from `prebuilt_firmware` directory), power up.
 The board starts a Wi-Fi access point **`FT8LoRa-XXXX`** (open).
 Connect and browse to `http://192.168.4.1/`.
    (Optional HTTP Basic auth is **off by default** — see *Security* below.)
 2. Set **callsign** (default `G5LSI`), **grid** (default `IO93`),